 Founded in 1636, Utrecht University (UU) is one of the top research universities in Europe, with the largest undergraduate population in the Netherlands, including students from over 125 countries.
 The size, status and international dimensions of the university ensure that courses in a wide variety of academic disciplines are taught in English.
 UNH undergraduate and graduate students may study abroad at UU.

 Located in a beautiful section of the Netherlands, you will fall in love with Utrecht’s classic old-Dutch city center with 17th-century buildings, a medieval bell tower, several high-quality museums and terraced canals that encircle the old city.
-A university town since the Middle Ages, Utrecht has long enjoyed a vibrant student culture— with exhibits, live music, theater, dance, films, low priced restaurants and open-air markets.
+A university town since the Middle Ages, Utrecht has long enjoyed a vibrant student culture— with live music, theater, dance, films and low-priced restaurants.

-Utrecht is easily navigable by foot, bicycle (most popular) and bus, and, as the center of Dutch rail system, enjoys easy access to the other cities in the Netherlands and Europe (Amsterdam is 35 minutes away, Paris 3 hours, Cologne 2 hours).
+Utrecht can be easily navigated by foot, bicycle (most popular) and bus, and -as the center of Dutch rail system- enjoys easy access to the other cities in the Netherlands and Europe (Amsterdam is 35 minutes away, Paris 3 hours, Cologne 2 hours).
 To acclimate you to Dutch culture, the university offers many programs designed to help you experience Utrecht and the Netherlands off the beaten tourist track.
-For more information on Utrecht University, visit www.uu.nl/en.

 Academics: This is a great exchange for students wanting to combine a study abroad opportunity with work in their majors and take Discovery requirements.
 Undergraduate courses in the following areas are offered:

-Housing and Meals: SSH Short Stay, an independent housing organization, offers furnished, comfortable single and shared rooms that are mostly in international guesthouses.
+Housing and Meals: Room and meals are paid in country.
+SSH Short Stay, an independent housing organization, offers furnished, comfortable single and shared rooms that are mostly in international guesthouses.
 Utilities such as internet, water, gas and heating are included.
 Cooking utensils and cleaning materials are provided and international students can purchase bed linen from the rental office or bring their own.
 SSH is located a short distance from the University campus, De Uithof.
-SSH makes arrangements on a first come, first served basis, so it is strongly recommended that reservations are made early.
+SSH makes arrangements on a first-come, first-served basis, and because housing is at a premium in the Netherlands, it is strongly recommended that reservations are made early.
 Information about the housing process will be sent to students after acceptance by UU.

 Extra-Curricular Activities: Utrecht has a bustling student community, which offers plenty of opportunity to get involved.
 There are approximately 150 student organizations and societies at UU.
 Some focus on socializing, while others center around religion, sports or cultural interests such as singing or photography.